mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

 ## Alternatives

 - Datomic {>>@MMz_, I think you know the most about Datomic.
 I think I know why it's an alternative to event sourcing with regards to the acknowledgement of time as a concept but maybe you can elaborate on this.<<}
-- PGQ -> alternative to event sourcing?
+- PGQ -> alternative to event sourcing? -> yep, I think it is! in terms of read scalability
 - Reporting database
 - Architectural concepts within DDD, CQRS seems like an event-driven evolution of these.
 If going all-in CQRS doesn't seem like a fit, DDD could be the sweet spot. (plain ol' CRUD > DDD > CQRS)